 Located in Ho Chi Minh City’s central business district, between Dong Khoi Street and Nguyen Hue Boulevard and in close proximity to the Saigon River, Saigon Times Square is a multi-purpose joint tower that has 40 levels and features a modern architectural design.
 It has a height of 164 meters (538.1 feet) and is the sixth tallest building in the city and 23rd in the country.

 You’ll find here one of the most luxurious hotels in the world, the Reverie Saigon.
 One of the unique features of the hotel is its glass facade that overlooks the outside world.
 It comes with 286 modern rooms, a world-class spa, excellent dining options, an outdoor pool, fitness facilities, and more.
 Additionally, the building is home to a shopping center, opulent serviced apartments, grade A offices, among others.

 Saigon Times Square

 Address: Bến Nghé, Quận 1, Hồ Chí Minh, Vietnam

 Website: Saigon Times Square

 A charming and fascinating country that features pristine beaches and rivers, Vietnam is one of the most visited countries in Southeast Asia.
 Its attractions are a mix of historical landmarks, religious sites, and natural wonders.
+Don’t forget to check out the best shopping malls and UNESCO sites while you’re in Vietnam.
 You surely won’t run out of things to do and see here.
 Before leaving the country, don’t forget to see these famous buildings in Vietnam.
 Read our list for an overview of what to expect.